turbobabr/Sketch-Plugins-Cookbook/README.md

 ```

-The following sample code demonstrates how to use load image from the local file system and set it as a pattern fill for selected layer:
+The following sample code demonstrates how to load image from the local file system and set it as a pattern fill for selected layer:
 ```JavaScript
 const FillType = { Solid: 0, Gradient: 1, Pattern: 4, Noise: 5 };
 const PatternFillType = { Tile: 0, Fill: 1, Stretch: 2, Fit: 3};